 2: Carb cycling: This is where you time your carb intake around your workout and rest days.
 This will also reduce insulin spikes and only provide your body with calories in a time of need.
 This is supply vs demand at its finest.

 It’s important to realize that your body makes much more testosterone during sleep than when you’re awake.
 Less than 7 hours and your testosterone levels may drop.
 Imagine when you are asleep little workers come out to repair your body.
 If you are on a calorie deficient diet these workers need a longer time to get their job done and to create a stronger you.
-By giving these workers a longer time to work you will maintain healthy levels of testosterone.
+By giving these workers a long time to work you will maintain healthy levels of testosterone.
 Sleep less than 7 hours and you are sending these workers home before they get to finish their job.

 A recent study by the National Heart, Lung, and Blood Institute found testosterone levels dropped significantly in men who don’t get enough sleep—equivalent to aging 10-15 years.
 The study analyzed 10 healthy, lean guys, averaging around 24 years old.
 When deprived of sleep, their testosterone levels dropped by a whopping 10-15%.